Dhghomon/easy_rust/README.md

 }
 ```

 This function can take anything with `Display`, so we gave it a `&str` and next gave it a `f64` and that is no problem for us.
 But the compiler doesn't look at generics, because it doesn't want to do anything at runtime.
 It wants to put together a program that can run by itself as fast as possible.
 So when it looks at the first part with `"Windy"`, it doesn't see `fn print_and_return_thing<T: Display>(input: T) -> T`.
 It sees something like `fn print_and_return_thing(input: &str) -> &str`.
 And next it sees `fn print_and_return_thing(input: f64) -> f64`.
 All the checking about traits and so on is done during compile time.
-That's why generic functions take a little bit longer to compile, because it needs to figure it out, and make it concrete (concrete means not generic).
+That's why generics take longer to compile, because it needs to figure them out, and make it concrete.

-One more thing: Rust in 2020 is mostly concerned about compile time, because this is the part that takes the longest.
+One more thing: Rust in 2020 is working hard on compile time, because this part takes the longest.
 Every version of Rust is a little bit faster at compiling, and there are some other plans to speed it up.
 But in the meantime, here's what you should know:

 - `cargo build` will build your program so you can run it
 - `cargo run` will build your program and run it